learnpytest/server-logger/README.md

-# Server logger Simple
+# Server logger Complete

-A web application for logging the local time when request is received by web server
+A web application for logging the local time when request is received and response is sent by web server

 ## Prerequisites
 Make sure you have installed the following prerequisites: